Harmonica Resources

 Band in a Box is the metronome for the 21st century.
 In particular, it helps build the technique to enable a beginning player to join with others.
 Essentially you can set a backing band to any speed (or key), then slowly increase tempo while gaining familiarity with a new tune.
 I have used this software extensively for practice, and cannot recommend it highly enough

-The Harmonica Company is a comprehensive online shop, with a well organised site.
+Rockin Rons Music is a comprehensive online harmonica shop, with a well organised site and a first class reputation.

 Blues Jam Tracks: Pete Schmidt's blues jam tracks are the best I've heard.
 Put together by seasoned blues players and available online, these tracks cover a wide range of common blues rhythms.
 Highly recommended.